Hero Background

 Why this matters now

 Regulatory pressure is increasing.
-The Building Safety Act and its Golden Thread requirements mandate that building owners maintain accurate, accessible, and up-to-date information throughout a building’s lifecycle.
+The Building Safety Act and its Golden Thread requirements mandate that building owners maintain accurate, accessible and up-to-date information throughout a building’s lifecycle.
 Failure to comply carries personal liability.
 Carbon targets require long-term evidence and repeatable performance improvement, not aspirational statements.
 Capital decisions are under greater scrutiny.

 The standards landscape is evolving.
 ISO 19650 already covers delivery and operational phases separately.
 The current revision merges them into a single lifecycle process, and the consultation closes in June 2026.
-The direction of travel is clear: the industry increasingly agrees on what needs to happen.
+The direction of travel is clear.
+The industry increasingly agrees on what needs to happen.
 What remains missing is the organisational discipline to make it real.

-At the same time, buildings are becoming more complex, more connected, and more expensive to operate.
+At the same time, buildings are becoming more complex, more connected and more expensive to operate.
 Without intelligence, the cost of uncertainty compounds with every year that passes.

 The owners and operators who adopt this discipline first won’t just run better buildings.
 They’ll change what it means to own one.